0oshowero0/COVID19-urban-mobility-model/README.md

 ### Installation Guide
 Typically, a morden computer with fast internet can complete the installation within 10 mins.

-1. Download Anaconda according to [Official Website](https://[www.anaconda.com/products/individual-d](https://www.anaconda.com/products/distribution)), which can be done by the fillowing command (newer version of anaconda is also OK)
+1. Download Anaconda according to [Official Website](https://[www.anaconda.com/products/individual-d](https://www.anaconda.com/products/distribution)), which can be done by the fillowing command (newer version of anaconda should also works)
 ``` bash
 wget -c https://repo.anaconda.com/archive/Anaconda3-2021.05-Linux-x86_64.sh
 ```